Stevens–Johnson syndrome: Classification

 Stevens–Johnson syndrome (SJS) is a milder form of toxic epidermal necrolysis (TEN).
-These conditions were first recognised in 1922.
+These conditions were first recognized in 1922.
 A classification first published in 1993, that has been adopted as a consensus definition, identifies Stevens–Johnson syndrome, toxic epidermal necrolysis, and SJS/TEN overlap.
 All three are part of a spectrum of severe cutaneous reactions (SCAR) which affect skin and mucous membranes.
 The distinction between SJS, SJS/TEN overlap, and TEN is based on the type of lesions and the amount of the body surface area with blisters and erosions.
 It is agreed that the most reliable method to classify EM, SJS, and TEN is based on lesion morphology and extent of epidermal detachment.
 Blisters and erosions cover between 3% and 10% of the body in SJS, 11–30% in SJS/TEN overlap, and over 30% in TEN.
 The skin pattern most commonly associated with SJS is widespread, often joined or touching (confluent), papuric spots (macules) or flat small blisters or large blisters which may also join.
 These occur primarily on the torso.

 SJS, TEN, and SJS/TEN overlap can be mistaken for erythema multiforme.
 Erythema multiforme, which is also within the SCAR spectrum, differs in clinical pattern and etiology.